 Brighton and Hove Food Partnership

-The Brighton & Hove Food Partnership (BHFP) is a non-profit organisation established in 2003 working towards the vision of a healthy, sustainable, fair food system for Brighton and Hove.
+The Brighton and Hove Food Partnership (BHFP) is a non-profit organisation established in 2003 working towards the vision of a healthy, sustainable, fair food system for Brighton and Hove.
+The business headquarters are located in central Brighton in the North Laine area.

 Improving health and wellbeing

-Their aim is to use the power of food to help improve the health and wellbeing of individuals, build community and encourage sustainability in our work.
+The aim of Brighton and Hove Food Partnership is to use the power of food to help improve the health and wellbeing of individuals, build community and encourage sustainability in our work.
 The Brighton & Hove Community Kitchen was established through a massive crowd funding effort in 2018.
 The Community Kitchen offers cookery classes at all levels and abilities, often with top local and national chefs.
 There are also classes and sessions for vulnerable people, people with disabilities and those on a low income.

 What does the BHFP do?